Sulkyoptimism/JavaCWstyleExample/README.md

  **Task two:**
   Create a display/board/screen class, that holds an array of fighters but omits the top left and top right square of the selection screen.
-  The movement of selection needs to wrap around the screen vertically but not horizontally, eg if i was on balrog and i went up i should reach vega, however if i was on Dhalsim and went right i should stay on Dhalsim.

   See https://www.codewars.com/kata/street-fighter-2-character-selection-part-2/python for more info on this. e.g.
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~